markturansky/kubernetes/docs/design/persistentdisks.md

 struct DiskStatus {

 	// PodCondition recently became PodPhase - see https://github.com/GoogleCloudPlatform/kubernetes/pull/2522
 	Condition   DiskCondition

-    // a disk can be mounted on many hosts, depending on type Mounts []Mount
+    	// a disk can be mounted on many hosts, depending on type.
+    	Mounts []Mount

+	// used for NodePersistentDisk and  to determine how long a disk has been orphaned LastMount	Mount
 }

 struct Mount struct {